etienne-martin/npm-link/README.md

 # npm-link

-An symlink-free alternative to `npm link` and `yarn link` to mirror packages during development.
+A symlink-free alternative to `npm link` and `yarn link` to mirror packages during development.

 ## Getting Started